By Jonathan Zelinger || Staff Writer

 In Recent years Pell Grants have been more accessible than they have ever been.
 During President Obama’s first term he signed legislation that removed banks from the federal student loan program entirely, shifting all of the loan origination to the federal government.
 The rationale behind this legislation, signed in 2010, was to take away the profits earned by banks, and instead reinvest them in the federal Pell Grant program, which provides direct assistance to college students from low- and middle-income families.

 With Devos’ family history which involves big corporations and banks, it’s not unreasonable to think that her and President Trump will return to a bank lending system for student loans that could potentially reduce levels of Pell Grant funding, unless Congress (along with the next president) is willing to appropriate more money, which I don’t see being likely.
+You could calculate your finances with this free mortgage calculator.

 Why is all of this so bad for small liberal arts colleges?
 Here is why: Small liberal arts colleges pride themselves on interdisciplinary academics given to a wide variety of multifarious students, and you can’t have one without the other.
 How can not you have a true academic experience when the perspectives in the classroom are growing more and more similar.
 With DeVos there is a money first mindset, and it marginalizes every student who doesn’t have the economic stability to afford an enriching education.
 If there education gap grows, schools like F&M will have a much more homogenous applicant pool and the integrity of its mission will be compromised.